Contrasting Waterdrop (WDH) & The Competition

 |2.40

-Waterdrop currently has a consensus target price of $8.17, indicating a potential upside of 459.36%.
-As a group, “Insurance agents, brokers, & service” companies have a potential upside of 23.24%.
-Given Waterdrop’s stronger consensus rating and higher possible upside, equities analysts plainly believe Waterdrop is more favorable than its competitors.
+Waterdrop presently has a consensus price target of $8.17, suggesting a potential upside of 444.44%.
+As a group, “Insurance agents, brokers, & service” companies have a potential upside of 26.00%.
+Given Waterdrop’s stronger consensus rating and higher probable upside, equities analysts plainly believe Waterdrop is more favorable than its rivals.

 Summary